 Sweet Selah Ministries

-and toward the truth that stillness and knowing God matter most—
+and toward the truth of God’s Word that stillness and knowing Him

-To offer resources and retreats that help women pause (Selah)
+To offer biblical resources and retreats that help women pause (Selah)

 and love God more deeply as they know Him more intimately (Sweet)